billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

+This example also highlights another place where information can leak: the source of the html page.
+Both Firefox and Firebug include tools that allow html source to be read.

 #### E9.3.1.5 Leaking username, activity information, name, and teacher ID

-As seen in the "Observation of websockets traffic" section, this websockets message reveals information about a different student than the one who is logged in.
+As seen in Section E8 [Observation of websockets traffic](testing_scenarios.md#h.testing-websockets), this websockets message reveals information about a different student than the one who is logged in.

 <div align="center">
 <figure>